 Victim and Witness Information

-Crime of any type perpetrated against or witnessed by someone can often be a traumatic event.
+A crime of any type perpetrated against or witnessed by someone can often be a traumatic event.
 This page is provided as a resource to aid victims in finding resources to help them understand that they are not alone, that they have rights, and to provide some information about the legal process in Pennsylvania.

 Anyone who is the victim of or witness to a crime should contact Campus Safety (717.815.1314 or ext.
-1314 from on-campus phone) immediately.
+1314 from an on-campus phone) immediately.

 Pennsylvania has a victim bill of rights that is part of the Crime Victims Act.
-The act outlines what the Commonwealth and its employees can provide for assistance.
+The act outlines what the Commonwealth and its employees can provide assistance.

 As a victim of crime in Pennsylvania you have the following rights:

 - To receive basic information concerning the services available

 - In personal injury crimes, to be notified of the arrest of the suspect or the suspect's escape from police custody;

 - To be accompanied at all public criminal proceedings by a family member, a victim advocate or another person;